mui/material-ui/docs/data/material/customization/palette/palette.md

 If the other tokens aren't provided, then their values are calculated as follows:

 - The `light` and `dark` tokens are calculated according to the `tonalOffset` value, with the `main` color as a starting point.
-- The `contrastText` token is calculated according to the `contrastThreshold` value to contrast with the `main` color.
+- The `contrastText` token is calculated according to the `contrastThreshold` value, to contrast with the `main` color.

 **Values for custom palette colors won't be automatically calculated** like for the default palette colors.